 I’d love to pool loads of ridiculous ideas so we can keep moving when we’re out in the nothing.

-Support reforestation and keep these articles coming by donating to my reforestation campaign on Offset Earth.
+Support reforestation and keep these articles coming by donating to my reforestation campaign on Ecologi.